HuazhangHu/HuazhangHu/README.md

 - 🔭 I’m currently working as a backend engineer of TICPSH.

-- 🌱 I’m currently learning Computer vision.
+- 🌱 I’m currently learning Computer Vision.

-- 👯 I’m going to study as a master in ShanghaiTech University.
+- 👯 I’m going to study for a master in ShanghaiTech University.

 - 💬 Welcome to communicate with me.